 It was my third time to attend the GS1 Connect event; this time in Washington, DC from 31st May through 3rd June.
 The event was loaded with an impressive conference menu and a larger exhibition area than in the Austin event last year, although with less exhibiting companies than previously.
 RFID was well presented - read on to see what I am taking home from that perspective.Read more →

 Dear reader, my name is Lluis Bueno, and I love RFID.
 Do you?
 I belong to the Spanish company NextPoints, and I have met hundreds of professionals and companies working in the RFID market without any passion for the technology… and most of them are not working in the RFID market anymore.
 So, why is love required for RFID business to survive?Read more →

 Retail RFID seems to get the most limelight in the RFID industry at the moment.
 And that is not surprising because of its huge tag volumes and growth rates.
-But there are many other industries that are benefiting from RFID use as well.
+But many other sectors are benefiting from RFID use as well.
 One of my personal favorites is the aerospace industry.
 To serve this industry, an ecosystem of RFID technology providers has emerged.
-In addition, the ecosystem has generated business opportunities for the supporting industry.Read more →
+Besides, the ecosystem has generated business opportunities for the supporting industry.Read more →

 I would keep my nose directed forward but also take care to learn from the past.
 Read on to grasp some of the past mistakes.Read more →

 I saw my first combined UHF RFID-NFC apparel label at a trade show several years ago.
 I remember wondering what the reason for this combination was.
 After all, UHF RFID is primarily used in the business-to-business world of retail: supply chains, inventories, point-of-sale, etc. NFC, on the other hand, is used in the business-to-consumer interface: in retail, primarily brand enhancement.
 Could there be a reason to combine these two technologies?Read more →